dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/nuget-packages.md

 Also make sure that any external packages are compatible with the version of EF Core being used.
 In particular, check that external database provider supports the version of EF Core you are using.
 New major versions of EF Core usually require an updated database provider.

 > [!WARNING]
 > NuGet does not enforce consistent package versions.
-Always carefully check which versions you are referencing in your `csproj` file or equivalent.
+Always carefully check which package versions you are referencing in your `.csproj` file or equivalent.

 ## Database providers